Collado de Lepoeder

 The small Capilla de Santiago o de los Peregrinos and the Silo de Carlomagno (also known as the Capilla de Sancti Spiritus) sit side by side along the road.

 Dia de la Virgen de Roncesvalles is celebrated every year on September 8th.
 Romerías (a local piligrimage) are held on the Sundays of May and June, and the Wednesday before the 8th of September.

-Roncesvalles is the setting for the epic battle of Charlemagne and Roland, where they were ambushed (by whom is unclear, perhaps the Muslims, perhaps the Basques).
-Roland perished and a legend was born.
+Roncesvalles is the setting for the epic battle between Roland and Charlemagne's rear guard.
+The Basques ambushed and destroyed the guard, Roland perished, and a legend was born.
 Centuries later the church would capitalize on the name, and the abbey here controlled a significant territory up and down the valley as far as Pamplona.

 The camino leaves along a footpath to the west of the main road (your right hand side), pressing deeper into the forest before returning to the road as it approaches Burguete.